-Originally built near Union Street, the Barnard Studio — which was funded by Barnard College music students — was re-located to its current site in 1910.
-When the small structure was moved to its current location, its size was doubled with the addition of a second room.
-This remodeling, financed by Mrs. Thomas E. Emery of Cincinnati, provided the Colony with its first two-room studio.
-Barnard Studio was often awarded to married artists who applied to be in residence together.
+Originally built near MacDowell's Union Street entrance, the Barnard Studio — which was funded by Barnard College music students — was re-located to its current site in 1910.
+When the small structure was moved, its size was doubled with the addition of a second room.
+This remodeling, financed by Mrs. Thomas E. Emery of Cincinnati, provided MacDowell with its first two-room studio.
+Barnard Studio was once often awarded to married artists who applied to be in residence together.

-Since the studio’s renovation in 1995, the creation of an accessible bathroom has allowed the second room in Barnard to serve as a bedroom for a single artist-in-residence.
+Since the studio’s renovation in 1995, the creation of an accessible bathroom has allowed the second room in Barnard to serve as a bedroom for an artist-in-residence.